 Source: View of Erie Canal by John William Hill, 1829.
 Watercolor on paper.

 The Erie Canal, which opened between 1821 and 1825, represents one of the best examples of canal construction aimed at extending inland transport systems, of foremost importance in the development of the United States.
-At its completion, the 9 million dollars (1825 dollars) project was about 580 km long, 40 feet wide and at least four feet deep.
+At its completion, the 9 million dollars (1825 dollars) project was about 580 km long, 40 feet wide, and at least four feet deep.
 By linking New York to Albany to Buffalo, the Erie Canal initiated a new era of growth for inland freight transportation for East Coast ports.
 It reduced the cost of moving a ton of flour from Buffalo to New York from $120 to $6.
 It also reduced the transit time from three weeks to six days.
 At that time, New York was only the fifth largest American seaport, behind Boston, Baltimore, Philadelphia, and New Orleans.
-By 1850, New York evolved to become the most active port in the United States, as well as its primate city handling maritime traffic greater than Boston, Baltimore and New Orleans combined.
-In its early stages, barges were towed upstream by horses walking along the towpath, as seen on the above painting.
-Barges going downstream simply used the current and a rudder for steerage.
+By 1850, New York evolved to become the most active port in the United States, and its primate city handling maritime traffic greater than Boston, Baltimore, and New Orleans combined.
+In its early stages, barges were towed upstream by horses walking along the towpath, as seen in the above painting.
+Barges going downstream used the current and a rudder for steerage.
 Later, diesel engine propelled barges were used.